• About Me

 Set a Proper Bedtime

 Some of us like to just go to bed when we feel tired.
 However when we feel tired varies from night to night, making us feel less rested.
 Having a proper bedtime set and adhered to will help getting restful sleep.
 I like to try to go to sleep around ten or ten-thirty.
 That way I can wake up as early as I want.
 Of course, if I have a early shift at work, I go to bed earlier.
-Keep in mind your schedule and not any variations, so that you can keep a schedule without too many variations.
+Keep in mind your schedule and be aware of variations, so that you can schedule an appropriate sleeping routine.

 Get some good Exercise

 We all know that exercise is essential for our health.
-Getting the daily requirements of at least an hour of physical activity.
+Gett the daily requirements of at least an hour of physical activity.
 I find that when I have a good workout and am active daily, I have a much more restful sleep.
 So make sure that you have a plan to include exercise in your daily plan.
-I like to exercise first thing in the morning, as it gets me awake, allows me to stretch out any muscle soreness I have from sleeping, and energizes me for the day.
+I like to exercise first thing in the morning, as it gets me awake and allows me to stretch out any muscle soreness I have from sleeping.
+Another benefit of doing exercise in the morning is that it will keep you energized throughout the day.

 Relax

-Try not to just jumping into bed.
-When we try to go to sleep in a rush, often we cannot.
-This is because we cannot force our minds that were just very active, to shut down automatically.
+Try not to just jump into bed.
+When we try rush to sleep, we often do no go to sleep right away as we wish.
+This is because we cannot force our minds that were just very active to shut down automatically.
 I found that this was very true when I worked a late shift and tried to get some rest before getting up for an early shift.
 I thought that if I just showered and go straight to bed, I would be able to get a good rest.
 However, after being on my feet for more than eight hours, I didn’t allow my body to wind down.
 Thus, I tossed and turned, and ended up feeling unrefreshed when the alarm went off a few hours later.
-So find some ways to unwind.
+So, find some ways to unwind.
 Ideally, you want to be in bed for thirty minutes doing something relaxing before turning out the lights.
 I like to either read or write in my journal.
 I find it is a perfect way to end the day and I am able to sleep much better.

 Create a Restful Environment

 Going on the same theme as the last point, creating a restful environment will help you automatically relax and prepare for sleep.
 Give your room a makeover so that it is peaceful and restful.
-Move any work related items out of your room, or only have work items in a designated space far from your bed.
-Have a nice fragrance, a candle, a book that you want to read.
+Move any work-related items out of your room, or only have work items in a designated space far from your bed.
+Have a nice fragrance, a candle, and a book that you want to read ready for you on the bedside table.
 When we have a space to relax and rest, then it is much easier for us to fall asleep.
 I know for some of us who live in small spaces this may be harder to accomplish.
 For me I have my desk and work in the same place I sleep.
 However, to help with rest, I limit my work to only my desk.
 I do not scatter my work around the room.
-This helps me when I lie down to sleep, that I don’t’ look at anything that is work related and cause me to worry.
+This helps me when I lie down to sleep, that I don’t look at anything that is work related and cause me to worry.

 As hard as it is, try to limit napping.
 I am not a napper.
 If I am tired I just try to drink more water and exercise.
 I know that I will sleep better at night if I don’t give into the temptation to nap.
 If you must nap, try to get it in early in the day or just after lunch.
 That way you will be able to be awake for more hours than if you take a nap in the late afternoon.
 However, if you are one of those rare individuals that can nap late and still manage to sleep at night, then continue to do so.